aartiarya/XeroCodeExercise/README.md

 5. Chrome Driver 2.45

-This is how the project framework structure looks like
+This is how the project framework structure looks like below
 ========================================================================